grafana/loki/docs/sources/configuration/_index.md

 [store: <string> | default = ""]

 # Which store to use for the chunks.
 Either aws, azure, gcp, bigtable, gcs,
-# cassandra, swift or filesystem.
-If omitted, defaults to the same value as
+# cassandra, swift, filesystem or a named_store (refer to named_stores_config).
-# store.
+# If omitted, defaults to the same value as store.
 [object_store: <string> | default = ""]

 # The schema version to use, current recommended schema is v11.